FormidableLabs/victory/README.md

 Victory Donut
 ============

-`victory-donut` draws an SVG donut chart with your data.
+`victory-donut` draws an SVG donut chart.
 Styles and data can be overridden by passing in new values.
 Data changes are animated with `victory-animation`.